marleeeeeey/wofares_game_engine/README.md

 2024-04-16 0105 Portal burst when eats enought.
 Family member summoing from the portal.
 All players moving sinchronized.
 2024-04-16 0217 Integrate fire animation for bullet and grenade.
 Remove other weapons.
 Jump - Space.
 2024-04-16 0245 Draw animation for building block.
+2024-04-16 0324 One eating counter for all portals.
+Decrease portal sleep time.

 TODO
 - Write target for the game at the beginning of game.